What is RPE in Exercise?

 On this scale, a zero represents no exertion at all, 0.5 represents slight exertion, a 3 is considered moderate-intensity exercise, 5 implies heavy exertion, 7 very heavy, and 10 is the most intense exertion.
 While the CR10 Scale is a fantastic tool, it is significantly more subjective than the first version and therefore leaves room for human error.
 At the end of the day, however, you’re the only one who knows how you feel in your body, so don’t be afraid to use it.

 Understanding your own body is vital for personal health.
 Since RPE is a useful tool to stay in touch with your body, use it to your advantage.
 RPE allows us to flag when something feels wrong or push a little harder when something feels right.

 Another reason why RPE is important is because it helps to track how much fitness we get in a week.
 All leading guidelines recommend 150 minutes of moderate physical activity per week.
 This translates to about 30 minutes per day, 5 days per week.
 It helps to know what “moderate” exercise intensity level feels like for you.
 Since this is such a subjective measurement, using RPE measurements will help you maintain a healthy lifestyle.

 Once you’ve calculated your RPE with the right RPE calculator and learned to recognize what exertion feels like, you’ll be on track to a healthier, happier you.
-And we at Chuze fitness are thrilled to be here to help you with state-of-the-art equipment, plenty of group classes, and a fitness family to make sure you’re supported along every step of the way.
+And we at Chuze fitness are thrilled to be here to help you with state-of-the-art equipment, plenty of group exercise classes, and a fitness family to make sure you’re supported along every step of the way.